jaybosamiya-ms/dotfiles/README.md

 Simply `stow $PKGNAME` to add all dotfiles for PKGNAME

+Over time, I am migrating things to [chezmoi](https://www.chezmoi.io/) `nix-env -iA nixpkgs.chezmoi`.
+To use that, this repo needs to be cloned into `~/.local/share/chezmoi`, and then `chezmoi apply` should work.

+`chezmoi apply -nv` is useful to know what would be updated without actually updating it.

 ## Emacs config

 My custom hand-rolled config works with `stow emacs`, but I am currently in the